WhistleFeed/whistle_feed_staging/README.md

 #Adds Showing Error
 1) You are not given the publisher token,
-2) passing addlistener as null,
+2) passing addlistener as null,\
+3) Minimum pencil size is 1
+4) Maximum pencil size is 4

 #pixelerrors
 Note: The adds initilization in UI starts with Container widget with height.